kyung-lee-official/nestjs-control-panel/README.md

 # Product Requirement Document

+## server-settings

+- [ ] Allow or block public sign ups.

 ## auth

-- [x] Seed.
+- [ ] Seed.
 If a user accesses the sign up page, the sign up page should send a `GET /auth/hasAdmin` request to check if at least one user exists, if at least one user already exists, return `{ "hasAdmin": true }`, frontend then redirects to the sign in page.
       If frontend sends a `GET /auth/seed` request, check if at least one user exists, if at least one user already exists, return `400` bad request.
-If no user exists, create a new user, `email` saved as lower case.Create an `admin` role, and assign the role to the current user.
+      If no user exists, create a new user, `email` saved as lower case.
+Create an `admin` role, and assign the role to the user.
+Create an `everyone` group, and assign the user as the group owner.
-- [x] Create a new user, `email` saved as lower case, `CREATE_USER` permission required.
+- [ ] Create a new user, `email` saved as lower case, `CREATE_USER` permission required， and assign the user to the `everyone` group.
 - [x] Users must sign in to apply any operations after the system is seeded.

 ## users

 - [x] Conditionally find users by query email (case insensitive), nickname, or roleIds. roleIds delimited by comma `','`, use **or** relationship. `GET_USERS` permission required.
 - [x] Find users by ids, `GET_USERS` permission required.
-- [x] Find a user by id, `GET_USER | GET_ME` permission required.
+- [x] Find a user by id, `GET_USERS | GET_ME` permission required.
 - [x] Update a user by id, can update `nickname`, `UPDATE_USER | UPDATE_ME` permission required.
-- [x] Update email by user id, `UPDATE_EMAIL | UPDATE_MY_EMAIL` permission required.
+- [x] Update email by user id, `UPDATE_USER | UPDATE_ME` permission required.
-- [x] Update roles by user id, `UPDATE_USER_ROLES` permission required.
+- [x] Update roles by user id, `UPDATE_USER` permission required.
-- [x] Update password by user id, `UPDATE_PASSWORD | UPDATE_MY_PASSWORD` permission required.
+- [x] Update password by user id, `UPDATE_USER | UPDATE_ME` permission required.
 - [x] Delete a user by id, `DELETE_USER` permission required.

 ## roles

+`role` name must be unique.

 - [x] Update `admin` permissions to sync with _permissions.enum.ts_, `admin` role required.
 - [x] Create a role, `CREATE_ROLE` permission required.